-- CENCOEX at the official rate of 6.3; - CENCOEX at the latest published SICAD auction rate; - SICAD 1 auction process at the awarded exchange rate; and - SICAD 2 at the negotiated exchange rate.
+- CENCOEX at the official rate of 6.3; - CENCOEX at the latest published SICAD auction rate: - SICAD 1 auction process at the awarded exchange rate; and - SICAD 2 at the negotiated exchange rate.

 During 2014, we evaluated which legal mechanisms were available to each Venezuelan subsidiary to access U.S. dollars and also estimated the excess cash position over the next 18 months.
 We concluded that as of December 31, 2014 the excess cash position for our Venezuelan subsidiaries would be remeasured at the SICAD 2 rate, which was 49.9883 at December 31, 2014, since that would be the only mechanism available to access U.S. dollars to be able to make a dividend payment.
-For the remaining bolivar- denominated cash balances and all other bolivar-denominated monetary assets and liabilities, we determined that since we still had access to and were receiving U.S. dollars via the CENCOEX official rate of 6.3 we continued to remeasure these items at that rate as of December 31, 2014.
-For any U.S. dollars.
+For the remaining bolivar-denominated cash balances and all other bolivar-denominated monetary assets and liabilities, we determined that since we still had access to and were receiving U.S. dollars via the CENCOEX official rate of 6.3 we continued to remeasure these items at that rate as of December 31, 2014.
+For any U.S. dollar-denominated monetary asset or liability such amounts do not get remeasured at month-end since it is already an asset or liability denominated in U.S. dollars.
 However, such amounts were considered and included in the excess cash analysis and an evaluation of the applicable exchange mechanism such amounts could be obtained or settled at was considered.
 As a result of this evaluation, the Company reported a remeasurement loss of \$20.4 million in 2014.